jansel1/jsc_cli/DOC.md

 ## Important!
 If your string has a space in it, like "hey world", REMEMBER TO USE QOUTATION MARKS AROUND IT!
 Or else it will error out.
 Also, qoutation marks inside outher qoutation marks are broken!

+ALSO, SOME COMMANDS WILL OUTPUT TO NOTEPAD.EXE (OR YOUR DEFAULT NOTEPAD) BECAUSE THE FUCKING TERMINAL SUCKS ASS!
+THIS MIGHT BE FIXED SOON I HOPE!

 # Variables

 To make a variable you must do `% <variable name> <variable value>`, and to use a variable you do `%<variable name>` (without the '<>' things ofcourse), DIFFERNCE IS: to use the variable, the '%' and the variable name are not seperated!